Skip to main content

 Reservations appear based on Revenue Recognition

-There are 3 Revenue Recognition options available, and your Commission can be recognized differently than your Reservation Fees.
+There are three Revenue Recognition options available, and your Commission can be recognised differently from your Reservation Fees.

 • Prorated per night: The reservation could show on multiple months if the reservation took place across multiple months.